-2.2 Aerial image acquisition
+2.2.
+Aerial image acquisition

 Aerial drone images were taken with a DJI Mavic 2 Pro drone.
-Images were collected following good practices in use in aerial imagery [18].
+Images were collected following good practices in use in aerial imagery (Slocum et al., 2019).

 Since this drone is not equipped with a differential GPS, once images were taken and the SfM model was built, the orthophoto was georeferenced by collecting ground control points (GCPs) using a differential GPS.